 Here is a simple checklist of prompts for organisations and groups to consider and adopt:

-Range of activities - offer a range of activities and a number of different ways in which people can contribute.
-Encourage all members to contribute their skills and knowledge.
-Think about how your activities might affect people with particular characteristics such as gender, ethnicity, disability, or religion
+- offer a range of activities and a number of different ways in which people can contribute depending on their skills, knowledge, or particular characteristics such as gender, ethnicity, disability, or religion

-Equality and Diversity - have a policy for this and review it each year.
-Ensure that you provide training or awareness raising opportunities relating to equality and diversity for management, committee members, staff and volunteers.
+- Ensure that you provide training or awareness raising opportunities relating to equality and diversity for management, committee members, staff and volunteers.

 If you know of someone who deserves to be recognised for the work they are doing in their community, you can nominate them for a South Gloucestershire Council Chair’s Community Award.

 The NHS website contains information about the ways you can do your bit to help lonely or socially isolated elderly people in your community, including during the winter season, when older people can be particularly vulnerable.